-On an annual basis (end of August 2013 to end of August 2014) the average price of property in Surrey recorded an impressive increase of 11.6%.
-The comparative annual performance figure for all properties in England and Wales between August 2013 and August 2014 was lower at plus 8.4%.
-The The total number of sales completed during July is not yet available.
-The most recent month for which the number of completed sales has been published by the Land Registry is June.
+On an annual basis (end of July 2015 to end of July 2016) the average price of property in Surrey recorded an increase of 12.23%.
+The comparative annual performance figure for all properties in the UK between July 2015 and July 2016 was lower at plus 8.3%.
+The

+The total number of sales completed during July is not yet available.
+The most recent month for which the number of completed sales has been published by the new index is May.
 The number

-Surrey Houses uses the Land Registry statistics as a measure of the property market as we like to think that these offer the most accurate account of property sales.
+Surrey Houses used to use the Land Registry statistics as a measure of the property market as we considered that these offered the most accurate account of property sales.
 The widely publicised mortgage lenders' indices